-The Lockers were one of the first in the urban street dance game to put DANCERS in the forefront of big shows on Television.
-Before this time, dancers were never the headliners.
-The Lockers changed this.
+The Lockers were considered the first in the street dance game to put DANCERS on the forefront of big shows on television.
+Before this time, dancers were never the headliners, until The Lockers changed this.
 Although The Lockers were the first group to break into mainstream America, they weren’t the only lockers of that time.
 Don was the creator of the Lock, but there were also many other dancers in that generation that influenced the development of the dance.
-Another group called The (Original) Go-Go Brothers were considered to be the first synchronized locking group and also played a huge part of the dance’s history.
+Another group called The Go-Go Brothers were considered to be the first synchronized locking group and also played a huge part of the dance’s history.

-Other dancers from that generation: Greg Campbellock Jr. Pope, Flukey Luke, Fred Berry, Slim the Robot, Shabbadoo, Toni Basil, Tony Go-Go, OG Skeeter Rabbit, Peekaboo, Jimmy Scooby Doo Foster, Damita Jo Freeman, Creative Generation, 33RPM, The Ghetto Dancers, among many more!
+Other dancers from the original era: Greg Campbellock Jr. Pope, Flukey Luke, Fred Berry, Slim the Robot, Shabba Doo, Toni Basil, Tony Go-Go, OG Skeeter Rabbit, Peekaboo, Jimmy Scooby Doo Foster, Damita Jo Freeman, Creative Generation, 33RPM, The Ghetto Dancers, Alphabet Kids, etc. and too many more to name!

-Here are some clips of the Lockers and also the Soul Train TV show that we compiled on a playlist:
+Here are some clips of the Lockers and also the Soul Train TV show compiled on a playlist:

 Great interview with OG Locker Jimmy Scoo B Doo Foster.